Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Weak upper gradients

+(where some care should be used relating the Newtonian space with the Sobolev spaces because in the former the choice of $\mm$-a.e. representative of a function matters).}

-Although we are not presently able to reverse the inclusion between null sets, a nontrivial consequence of our identification of $|\nabla f|_{w,\cal T}$ and $\relgrad{f}$, proved in the next section, is that all these gradients coincide $\mm$-a.e. in $X$.
+Although we are not presently able to reverse the inclusion between null sets, a nontrivial consequence of our identification of $|\rmD f|_{w,\cal T}$ and $\relgrad{f}$, proved in the next section, is that all these gradients coincide $\mm$-a.e. in $X$, and hence all Sobolev/Newtonian spaces coincide as well.

 Since $D(\C)\subset D(\underline{\sf Ch}_*)$, a byproduct of the absolute continuity of functions in Newtonian spaces, that however will not play a role in our paper, is that functions in $D(\C)$ have a version which is absolutely continuous along ${\rm Mod}_2$-a.e. curve.\fr \end{remark}